Students discover opera's appeal

 What relevance could songs about Spanish barbers and murderous clowns have to a young African American woman walking the halls of West Mecklenburg High School?

-Mavin is one of four Charlotte-Mecklenburg high school students taking part in the university's performance of "Solomon and Balkis," an opera written in the 1940s about King Solomon's love affair with the Queen of Sheba.
+Mavin is one of four Charlotte-Mecklenburg high school students taking part this week in the university's performance of "Solomon and Balkis," an opera written in the 1940s about King Solomon's love affair with the Queen of Sheba.

 This is the second year the college has recruited talented high school singers to participate in its shows.